mrgloom/Caffe-snippets/README.md

 # Caffe-snippets
-Caffe .prototxt, logs, code snippets for personal usage only, nothing interesting.
+Caffe .prototxt, logs, code snippets placed in one place instead of gists.

+For personal usage only, nothing interesting.